tamler/wyreup-mcp/README.md

 ```

 ### 🧪 SSE Transport Notes
-To test SSE locally, make sure your client:
+To test SSE locally:
+1. Start the server with `--transport sse`
-- Subscribes to `/sse`
+2. Your client must subscribe to `/sse` (EventSource)
-- Waits for the `sessionId` from the `endpoint` event
+3. Wait for the `endpoint` event to get the sessionId
-- Sends requests via `POST /messages?sessionId=...`
+4. Send `POST` requests to `/messages?sessionId=...`
-- Each session is isolated to its own transport and server instance.
+5. Each session gets its own transport and tool server instance
+6. Transport is cleaned up after tool execution or connection close

 ## 🌟 Real-World Examples